jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 predictable and repeatable daily.

-From figure \ref{phpa_rep_compare} it is clear when the PHPA's predictive element comes into effect, after the start of day 2 - the replica count appears to be more erratic; which I believe is a result of poor tuning of the model, resulting in seemingly more erratic results.
+From figure \ref{phpa_rep_compare} it is clear when the PHPA's predictive element comes into effect, after the start of day 2.

-Figure \ref{phpa_max_compare} and \ref{phpa_max_compare_3} show an anomaly on day 3 for the PHPA, in which the maximum latency suddenly spikes for an unexplained reason.
-I believe this is is an anomaly caused by my load testing application failing, rather than due to a reduction in available replicas.

 Looking at the average latency (figure \ref{phpa_avg_compare}), it appears that my hypothesis is confirmed - the PHPA acted proactively and predicted increases